Doubters question 'strange' stock market rebound

 Even against this underwhelming backdrop, however, there is an overriding feeling that equities may still remain the only game in town - especially for those in search of yield.

-High-yielding "defensive" stocks like drugmakers or utilities are especially in favour for their bond-like properties in a low-interest rate environment.
+High-yielding "defensive" stocks like drugmakers or utilities are especially in favor for their bond-like properties in a low-interest rate environment.

 With macro conditions unpredictable and a possible Fed rate rise on the table before the year is out, the "bond proxy" play could be under threat if investors switch back into bonds.

-Faced with this possibility, Citi recommends buying firms that return money to shareholders while remaining insensitive to swings in bond yields, such as Novo Nordisk, Diageo and Vivendi.
+Faced with this possibility, Citi recommends buying firms that return money to shareholders while remaining insensitive to swings in bond yields, such as Novo Nordisk (NOVOb.CO), Diageo (DGE.L) and Vivendi (VIV.PA).

 Bullish notes from the likes of Citi and Bank of America/Merrill Lynch have cited policy support from the European Central Bank and the generally cautious sentiment as a reason to keep the faith and carry on with a "Buy Europe" strategy.

-And many are continuing to believe in European equities, even if they are sceptical over how long the rally will last.
+And many are continuing to believe in European equities, even if they are skeptical over how long the rally will last.

 "While the concerns regarding global growth have not yet lifted, as could be seen by the continued pressure on the commodity sector, the renewed willingness of the (European Central Bank) to extend stimulus (has been) enough to dispel the gloom," Clodagh Muldoon, equity strategist at BNP Paribas, said in a note.